scriptnull/vishnubharathi.codes/source/_posts/rss-features.md

 It should be good to start with two themes - light and dark.
 Allow custom themes.

 ## Master Feed
-It makes me :sweat_smile: for mentioning at the last.
+It makes me :sweat_smile: for mentioning this at the last.
 Finally it would be good to have a master feed that aggregates posts from all the links that we have added.

 ## Enough

 I think these features are enough for now. ( may be forever :D ) I will add if I missed out something or discover something that I might find useful.

+EDIT: I started adding new feature specs to this document already.

 So now, go build it and let me know.
 If you don't, I might!